Concentrated solar power: Current technology

 CSP is used to produce electricity (sometimes called solar thermoelectricity, usually generated through steam).
-Concentrated-solar technology systems use mirrors or lenses with tracking systems to focus a large area of sunlight onto a small area.
+Concentrated solar technology systems use mirrors or lenses with tracking systems to focus a large area of sunlight onto a small area.
 The concentrated light is then used as heat or as a heat source for a conventional power plant (solar thermoelectricity).
 The solar concentrators used in CSP systems can often also be used to provide industrial process heating or cooling, such as in solar air conditioning.

 Concentrating technologies exist in four optical types, namely parabolic trough, dish, concentrating linear Fresnel reflector, and solar power tower.
 Parabolic trough and concentrating linear Fresnel reflectors are classified as linear focus collector types, while dish and solar tower are point focus types.
 Linear focus collectors achieve medium concentration factors (50 suns and over), and point focus collectors achieve high concentration factors (over 500 suns).
 Although simple, these solar concentrators are quite far from the theoretical maximum concentration.
 For example, the parabolic-trough concentration gives about 1/3 of the theoretical maximum for the design acceptance angle, that is, for the same overall tolerances for the system.
 Approaching the theoretical maximum may be achieved by using more elaborate concentrators based on nonimaging optics.

-Different types of concentrators produce different peak temperatures and correspondingly varying thermodynamic efficiencies, due to differences in the way that they track the sun and focus light.
+Different types of concentrators produce different peak temperatures and correspondingly varying thermodynamic efficiencies due to differences in the way that they track the sun and focus light.
 New innovations in CSP technology are leading systems to become more and more cost-effective.

+In 2023, Australia's national science agency CSIRO tested a CSP arrangement in which tiny ceramic particles fall through the beam of concentrated solar energy, the ceramic particles capable of storing a greater amount of heat than molten salt, while not requiring a container that would diminish heat transfer.

 Parabolic trough

 A parabolic trough consists of a linear parabolic reflector that concentrates light onto a receiver positioned along the reflector's focal line.
 The receiver is a tube positioned at the longitudinal focal line of the parabolic mirror and filled with a working fluid.
 The reflector follows the sun during the daylight hours by tracking along a single axis.
 A working fluid (e.g. molten salt) is heated to 150–350 C as it flows through the receiver and is then used as a heat source for a power generation system.
 Trough systems are the most developed CSP technology.
-The Solar Energy Generating Systems (SEGS) plants in California, the world's first commercial parabolic trough plants, Acciona's Nevada Solar One near Boulder City, Nevada, and Andasol, Europe's first commercial parabolic trough plant are representative, along with Plataforma Solar de Almería's SSPS-DCS test facilities in Spain.
+The Solar Energy Generating Systems (SEGS) plants in California, some of the longest-running in the world until their 2021 closure; Acciona's Nevada Solar One near Boulder City, Nevada; and Andasol, Europe's first commercial parabolic trough plant are representative, along with Plataforma Solar de Almería's SSPS-DCS test facilities in Spain.